BOBaraki/state-estimation-for-continuous-cloth-manipulation/README.md

 ## Short task dataset

-The dataset is constisted of 18 different textile from which we generate 10 sematic states through 7 manipulation tasks
+The dataset is consisted of 18 different textile from which we generate 10 sematic states through 7 manipulation tasks

 ### Examples
 ![Example Gif](/images/datagen_example.gif)